COVID-19 VACCINE MANUFACTURING

 While efforts are made to ensure data accuracy and completeness, given the lack of detailed information available publicly and the fast-moving nature these agreements, the data may contain inaccuracies, be incomplete, or be out of date.

-The dataset and graphics are updated every one to two weeks.
 Given that this dataset is reliant on information reported in the public domain, it may contain inaccuracies, be incomplete, or quickly become out of date.

-Suggested citation: Global Health Centre.
+Global Health Centre.
 (2021).
 COVID-19 Vaccine Manufacturing Agreements.
 Graduate Institute of International and Development Studies.
 Retrieved from: www.knowledgeportalia.org/covid19-vaccine-manufacturing

 This work is available open access and distributed in accordance with the Creative Commons Attribution Non Commercial International (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 Third party material are not included.